dlespiau/patchwork/docs/rest.rst

         }

-    :query submitted_since: Retrieve only submitted series newer than a specific time.
+    :query submitted_since: Retrieve only submitted series newer than a specified time.
 Format is the same as ``submitted`` in response, an ISO 8601 date.

-    :query updated_since:   Retrieve only updated series newer than a specific time.
+    :query updated_since:   Retrieve only updated series newer than a specified time.
+Format is the same as ``last_updated`` in response, an ISO 8601 date.

+    :query submitted_before: Retrieve only submitted series older than the specified time.
+Format is the same as ``submitted`` in response, an ISO 8601 date.

+    :query updated_before:   Retrieve only updated series older than a specified time.
 Format is the same as ``last_updated`` in response, an ISO 8601 date.

 .. http:get:: /api/1.0/series/